Designed by Eva-Marie Prineas, Studio Prineas The context

 Rich timbers and opulent cherry tones combine with natural and expressive bold veining stone work, taking their cues from the spirit of the original architecture whilst providing a contemporary reading of the apartment.

 Central to the owners’ brief was the requirement for the kitchen to be able to be entirely shut off from the rest of the apartment.

 As such, the planning and circulation of the kitchen has been reconfigured to afford the opportunity for harbour glimpses whilst maximising efficient patterns of movement throughout the space.

-Materiality is centred around a monolithic reading of its Calcutta Viola benchtop and splashback – bold and graphic against the burgundy-coloured cabinetry as an expression of the owners’ enthusiasm for colour.
+Materiality is centred around a monolithic reading of its Calacatta Viola benchtop and splashback – bold and graphic against the burgundy-coloured cabinetry as an expression of the owners’ enthusiasm for colour.

 Blackened-timber joinery runs beneath an east-facing window to meet the benchtop’s apron edge, drawing in the district views beyond.